 - RESTORE: Our goal is to restore you to your maximum level of independence in the least amount of time possible.
 The ultimate goal of the nurse is to return the patient to independence with the greatest degree of good health in the shortest span of time possible.
 We know you have better things to do than be sick.

-HOME HEALTH SKILLED NURSING visits are designed to meet the needs of the person recovering from an acute illness or a setback in a chronic illness.
-Recurrent hospitalizations and multiple trips to the emergency.
+HOME HEALTH SKILLED NURSING visits are designed to meet the needs of the person recovering from an acute illness or a setback in a chronic illness and to prevent recurrent hospitalizations and multiple trips to the emergency department.

-Medicare, Medicaid, Private Insurance, Workman’s Comp, Private Purchase and Charitable Contributions (when available) are used to purchase nursing services for VNA patients.
+Medicare, Medicare Advantage Plans, Medicaid, Private Insurance, Workman’s Comp, Veterans Affairs, Private Pay, and Charitable Contributions (when available) are some of the methods used to reimburse services for VNA patients. *Covered services may vary by payor source.
+Please call with any questions.